 Adelina’s face turned angry again.

 “Leila!”
-Adelina could barely contain the disapproval.
+Adelina could barely contain the angry disapproval.
 Leila took a slow breath.
 She didn’t know if she could handle a lecture right now.
 Not with how she was feeling.

 All she wanted to do was throw herself in her mother’s arms and cry and tell her Gregor was exactly the monster they had suspected he was all along.